lutianyu2001/DoxBench/README.md

 ## License

 - **Code**: This project's code is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file
-- **Dataset**: The datasets are licensed under Creative Commons Attribution NonCommercial NoDerivatives 4.0 International - see [LICENSE-DATA](dataset/LICENSE-DATA)
+- **Dataset**: The datasets are licensed under Momoka Scientific Strict License 1.0 - see the [deed](https://lic.lu.fm/sci-strict-deed)

 ## Citation